Here are some of the basics. Get in touch if I can further explain any part of my process that's not covered below.

 I usually devise a flat project fee based on the type of work required and an estimated timeline.
 This fee is not an estimate — It's what you'll pay, in full, for the project.
 If, for whatever reason, you are more comfortable working together on an hourly basis, that's fine, too.
 My hourly rates for editing/writing begin at $95/hour.
 Again, our work agreement will be tailored to the specific details of your project, and will clearly outline the scope of work, deliverables, timeline, and fees (including maximums/limits, etc.).

 Usually, for first-time clients, I require a percentage of the project fee up front, with the balance due upon project completion.
 (And you should know that I tend to offer discounted project fees for trusted clients.)

 Unfortunately, I cannot possibly answer this question blind.
 It would be irresponsible for me to state otherwise.

 Please reach out so I can learn about your project, and I can help determine your deliverables.
 Upon our first discussion, I will help craft a timeline which takes into account your level of urgency.
 I will let you know up front about my availability, and if I cannot take something on, I will always offer quality referrals.
 If we do work together, know that as a former managing editor, I am a taskmaster and a stickler for deadlines.
 I will meet yours.

 What if I don't like what you send?

 While I really do not believe that that will happen (heh?), I always allow for revisions!
 Generally, I like to give at least one round of complimentary adjustments to any project, and additional rounds will be billed at an hourly rate, unless otherwise agreed to.

 How do I pay you?

-Payments can be made via check or PayPal.
+Payments can be made via check or online payment methods, such as PayPal.
 I also charge 1.5% interest after 30 days of an unpaid invoice unless otherwise noted in your written agreement.